1. Periodization has one major purpose, to easily and effectively guide which is the next program to choose, thats gets you closer to your goal

 With one major goal: To be able to make consistent progress in training.

 And the number one reason why we need periodization is because there is no single program that allows us to make progress forever.

 Some beginners can progress with a given program for 8 weeks before they plateau.
 Some more advanced lifters need to change their program every 10 days to still continue to progress.

 Not a single program out there works forever.
 That's why we need to change and use different programs.

 And instead of just using different programs randomly from week to week and month to month based on what you feel like training, kind of like the gusto of the month, you need to precisely decide which program to choose.

-Its like the difference of cruising around in your car with no real destination and hoping to get somewhere.
-Or using a GPS which will tell you when to switch to which road to get to the choosen destination the fastest way possible.
+It's like the difference of cruising around in your car with no real destination and hoping to get somewhere.
+Or using a GPS which will tell you when to switch to which road to get to the chosen destination the fastest way possible.

 Rarely one road will take you straight to the destination.

-As rarely one program will take you straight your training goal.
+As rarely one program will take you straight to your training goal.

 You need to know on which corner to go left or right or stay straight.